Titanic (1996 miniseries): Historical characters

+Production

+The original script had a working class British man named Alex and an wealthy American named Suzanne.
+The family of Sidney Leslie Goodwin were included (replaced in the filmed version by the fictional Jacks) and the near collision with the SS New York was included in the original script.

 Reception

 The New York Daily News commented on the fact that the acting was substandard and the ship's operators and owner are portrayed "about as sympathetically as those connected with the Exxon Valdez."
 The Seattle Post-Intelligencer also referenced the "embarrassingly bad acting" and out of place scenes.

+Titanic was criticized for its numerous inaccuracies.
+Some people like shipbuilder Thomas Andrews, Sixth Officer James Paul Moody, and Chief Officer Henry Tingle Wilde are omitted, with Boxhall's in place of Moody and Smith noting the iceberg damage to the ship in place of Andrews.
+The series depict Alice Cleaver as having been convicted of killing her own child.
+Other than having similar names, Alice Mary Cleaver and Alice Catherine Cleaver were two different people.

 Awards

 Titanic received an Emmy Award for Outstanding Sound Mixing for a Drama Miniseries or a Special.
 It was also nominated for Outstanding Costume Design for a Miniseries or a Special.